N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

    1. click the metric you want change the time frame for
    ![alt text](<images/change time settings.png>)

-##### How a combination of load testing and the dashboard helped us
+#### How a combination of load testing and the dashboard helped us
-The load testing allows us to increase the work that the vm was doing in order to completes the requests and therefire when the requests timed out we can see on the dashboard when the vm was unable to sustain the load and therefore the limit on the CPU usage
+The load testing allows us to increase the work that the vm was doing in order to completes the requests and therefore when the requests timed out we can see on the dashboard when the vm was unable to sustain the load and therefore the limit on the CPU usage
 Include a screenshot of your dashboard when you manage to get it to stop responding through extreme load testing
 ![alt text](<images/req. times out.png>)
 ![alt text](<images/1000 reg. spike.png>)